r-simmer/simmer/cran-comments.md

-## Minor release
+## Patch release

-Several new features, improvements and bug fixes.
+Fixes current issues on clang-ASAN and gcc-ASAN.
+Apologies for such a short time between releases.
+I should have checked better before the previous submission.

 Regarding the package title, Uwe asked us in a past submission to remove "for R" because it is redundant.
 If it is not an issue, we would like to keep